 The underwriting agreement provides that the obligations of the underwriters to purchase the shares included in this offering are subject to approval of legal matters by counsel and to other conditions.
-The underwriters are obligated to purchase all the shares (other than those covered by the overallotment option described below) if they purchase any of the shares.
+The underwriters are obligated to purchase all the shares if they purchase any of the shares.